U.S. to keep pressure on Iran after nuclear report

 A similar proposal by House Democrat Howard Berman already has passed a committee in the House of Representatives.

-While there were no good options for dealing with Iran's nuclear program, economic sanctions might be successful in prodding Iran to change its behaviour, said Democratic Representative Adam Smith.
+While there were no good options for dealing with Iran's nuclear program, economic sanctions might be successful in prodding Iran to change its behavior, said Democratic Representative Adam Smith.

 "Military action in Iran would be very, very problematic for the region," Smith, the ranking Democrat on the House Armed Services Committee, told the Council on Foreign Relations, a Washington think tank.